Masking Causality and Conditional Dependence: Introduction

 \subsection{Related Works}

-\paragraph{Formalizing Fairness.} Many works have formalized \emph{definitions} of fairness as independence properties between the protected attributes and the decision \citep{pessach_review_2022}.
-Statistical parity holds if the protected attribute is \emph{independent} from the decision \citep{dwork2012fairness}.
-Conditional statistical parity relaxed this notion to parity across subgroups \citep{corbett-davies_algorithmic_2017}. \citet{nabi_fair_2018} formalizes the problem within causal effects, while \citet{kusner_counterfactual_2017} discusses a related notion based on counterfactuals (at the ITE level), which uses structural equations.
-Path-specific fairness has refined these notions to decompose different mechanisms of unfair treatment \citep{chiappa_path-specific_2019, plecko_causal_2024}.
+\paragraph{Formalizing Fairness.} Many works define fairness as an independence property between protected attributes and decisions \citep{pessach_review_2022}.
+Statistical parity requires the protected attribute and decision to be marginally independent \citep{dwork2012fairness}; conditional statistical parity relaxes this to parity within subgroups \citep{corbett-davies_algorithmic_2017}. \citet{nabi_fair_2018} introduce path-specific fairness via causal-effect constraints that distinguish permissible from impermissible pathways, and \citet{kusner_counterfactual_2017} propose a counterfactual notion at the individual level via structural causal models. \citet{chiappa_path-specific_2019} extends the path-specific framework to a counterfactual formulation, and \citet{plecko_causal_2024} provide a comprehensive causal toolkit for fair machine learning.
+These approaches address fairness from the modeler's side; our work is complementary, characterizing what a regulator can enforce using only observed decisions.

-Our work studies the \emph{detection} of fairness violations in decision-making. \citet{kusner_counterfactual_2017}'s use of learned functions in a model is in line with our suggestion to regulate models instead of decisions, where we are not vulnerable to statistical weaknesses of conditional independence testing.

-\paragraph{Optimization and Fairness.} \citet{dwork2012fairness} was the first to formalize fairness as a constraint within optimization, defining an LP that optimizes decisions over individuals. \citet{corbett-davies_algorithmic_2017} studied this in more detail, quantifying the ``cost of fairness'' in the objective function.
-Also within the scope of optimization, \citet{corbett-davies_measure_2023} studied the geometry of fairness constraints and showed that fairness constraints often yield suboptimal solutions, hurting the groups they intended to help.
-Our optimization problem differs only slightly, focusing on decision rates across groups rather than decisions on individuals.
-We study the effect of ATE-based constraints, which were not addressed in these earlier works. \citet{nabi_learning_2019} presented an alternative formulation of policy optimization for online reinforcement learning with an algorithmic focus, using the path-specific effect constraints of \citet{nabi_fair_2018} (which are also averages).
-Our paper is primarily concerned with the choices of constraints and is therefore complementary.
+\paragraph{Optimization and Fairness.} \citet{dwork2012fairness} first formalized fairness as a constraint within an optimization problem over individual decisions. \citet{corbett-davies_algorithmic_2017} extended this to quantify the ``cost of fairness'' in the objective, and \citet{corbett-davies_measure_2023} studied the geometry of fairness constraints, showing they often produce suboptimal solutions that harm the groups they intend to protect.
+Our optimization differs in focusing on decision rates across groups rather than individual decisions, and in studying the consequences of \emph{averaged} effect-based constraints specifically. \citet{nabi_learning_2019} present an alternative policy-optimization formulation for online reinforcement learning that uses the path-specific effect constraints of \citet{nabi_fair_2018}; those constraints are also averaged, so our results on the limits of averaged regulation apply to that setting as well.